ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 {{% alert type="info" %}}

 Browser and platform overwrites do not work!
-ATS only executes test cases and test suites on the selected browser and platform.
+The ATS run configuration will overwrite your custom capabilities.
+So selecting InternetExplorer as your browser in custom capabilities does not work.

 {{% /alert %}}

-Custom capabilities are explained separately for each Selenium option.
+Custom capabilities are explained separately for each Selenium option in the next chapters.

 ## 5 Configure Browserstack